-The model focused on an intention-to-treat analysis, with a hypothetical cohort of patients 1) no longer responsive to immunomodulatory agents, proteasome inhibitors, and anti CD38 monoclonal antibodies (referred to as 'triple-class refractory' multiple myeloma) and exposed to three or more prior lines of therapy being treated with ide-cel and cilta-cel, and 2) those who were previously exposed to four or more lines of therapy being treated with belantamab mafodotin, entering the model.
+The model focused on an intention-to-treat analysis, with a hypothetical cohort of patients in two different populations: 1) triple- or quad-refractory with 3+ prior lines of treatment being treated with ide-cel or cilta-cel, and 2) triple-, quad-, penta-refractory with 4+ prior lines of treatment being treated with belantamab.
 Cohort characteristics for each treatment group are described in E.1.2 and E.1.3.